 The greatest difficult is not in filing records, but in finding them.
-Records can be looked upon in different ways; for instance, the sales manager may think in terms of the customer's name, the factory manager may think in terms of the product ordered, the inspection clerk in terms of the job number.
+Records can be looked upon in different ways ; for instance, the sales manager may think in terms of the customer's name, the factory manager may think in terms of the customers, name, the factory manager may think in terms of the product ordered, the inspection clerk in terms of the job number.
 The answer to the problem of locating a record determines the system of the classification to be adopted.
 Classification is the process of selecting headings under which documents are grouped or classified on the basis of common characteristics before filing takes place.